All Episodes

 You want to participate in democracy.

-Everybody else, every able-bodied man, woman, and child should get a paper ballot on election day, fill it out.
+Everybody else, every able-bodied man, woman, and child, should get a paper ballot on Election Day, fill it out.

 Every state has the same system.

-And then at the end of the voting period, uh you have partisan observers watching the voting, partisan observers watching the vote count, and then you add up the ballots that night and you give a result.
+And then at the end of the voting period, you have partisan observers watching the voting, partisan observers watching the vote count, and then you add up the ballots that night and you give a result.

 It's that simple.

-You need voter ID, you need signature verification, you need updated voter roles, you need chain of custody controls, and partisan observers watching the count and partisan observers watching the vote in every precinct, and then you will end your problem.
+You need voter ID, you need signature verification, you need updated voter rolls, you need chain of custody controls, and partisan observers watching the count and partisan observers watching the vote in every precinct, and then you will end your problem.

-And the good news is is everybody will have confidence in the results.
+And the good news is, is everybody will have confidence in the results.

 And if you don't like it that you lost, too bad.

-I mean, they're they're raising these questions.
+I mean, they're raising these questions.

 Now, let me give you another example.